Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 A vector of all training responses. |

-A list of two datasets along with necessary information that encodes the preprocessing.
+A list of two datasets along with necessary information that encoding the preprocessing.

 When a 'foresty' object is saved and then reloaded the Cpp pointers for the data set and the Cpp forest have to be reconstructed